shadden/shadden.github.io/01-research.markdown

 order: 2
 ---

 My research focuses on understanding gravitational *N*-body dynamics and its astrophysical consequences.
-I have mostly focused planetary systems and have explored
-This includes a range of topics, from measuring planet masses and orbits via dynamical modeling to understanding the long-term evolution of planets' orbits.
+I have mostly focused planetary systems and have explored a range of topics, from measuring planet masses and orbits via dynamical modeling to understanding the long-term evolution of planets' orbits.
 My past research topics have included:

   - [Scattered Disk Dynamics](#scattered-disk-dynamics)